 Call 020 7332 3700 / textphone 020 7332 3803 for a daily recorded message or for more information.

-All exhibitions are free for for members of the Art Fund, Museums Association, Friends of Guildhall Art Gallery, under 16s and City residents (with proof of address).
+***All exhibitions are free for members of Museums Association, Friends of Guildhall Art Gallery, under 16s and City residents (with proof of address).

 Access and facilities

 The Gallery is fully accessible.
 There is assisted access to the lower ground floor galleries which currently have no lift access.
 There are wheel chair accessible lavatories off the main Exhibition Gallery and within the cloakroom area.
 A fixed induction loop is available at the Welcome Desk.

 Large print texts